junxit/us-congress-bills-111/metadata.md

 - 2009-06-11 — Introduced in House
 - 2009-06-11 — Introduced in House
 - 2009-06-11 — Referred to the House Committee on Foreign Affairs.
+- 2009-07-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Ros-Lehtinen objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-28 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Ms. Ros-Lehtinen objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-28 — Considered under suspension of the rules. (consideration: CR H8940-8941)
+- 2009-07-28 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+535.
+- 2009-07-28 — Mr. Faleomavaega moved to suspend the rules and agree to the resolution, as amended.
+- 2009-07-30 — Considered as unfinished business. (consideration: CR H9166)
+- 2009-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-30 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR 7/28/2009 H8940)
+- 2009-07-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR 7/28/2009 H8940)